aboallan/tatarwar/README.md

 ## Key features
 - Dashboard with quick metrics, upcoming deadlines, and reminder history.
+- Dedicated new-task workspace for capturing assignments with guidance and shortcuts.
+- Calendar view that visualises deadlines across departments with colour-coded priorities.
 - Full CRUD workflow for departmental tasks (create, update status, delete).
 - Department directory with optional contact email and automatic seeding of the provided fourteen departments.
 - Reminder logging endpoint to record when a follow-up notification is sent.